dparksports/multiviewgeometry/README.md

 ## What's the vision?

-- To provide the baseline implmenation for a noble neural network architecture for reliable and safe autonomous robots including self-driving platform.
+- To provide the baseline implmenation for a noble neural network architecture for reliable and safe autonomous robots including self-driving vehicles.
-- Working towards the creation of a noble neural network architure to support multi-modality.
+- Working towards the creation of a noble neural network architure to support robust, efficient and safe multi-modality neural network.

 ##